christocarr/sibi-activity-search-v3/README.md

 ### Todos

-* Modify all default button styles
 * Sort distance results by nearest first
-* Add div to show selected, removed and no items due to selected range
 * Fix nav menu and search form when scrolling down

 License